If you would like your service to be included, please download and complete an entry form.

 020 7580 2791

 The soup kitchen provides free hot meals, clothes and toiletries.
-The clothes closet is open on alternate Mondays.
+The clothing store is open on alternate Mondays.
 This service is closed in August.

 Clothing store, Food (free)